 Therefore, NTP has conducted studies to help clarify any potential health hazards, including cancer risk, from exposure to cell phone radiofrequency radiation, and to better inform protection for public health.

-The nomination for NTP to study cell phone radiofrequency radiation was made by the U.S. Food and Drug Administration (FDA) because of the following:
+The nomination for NTP to study cell phone radiofrequency radiation (RFR) was made by the U.S. Food and Drug Administration (FDA) because of the following:

 - Human exposure is widespread.